YevheniiKyr/YoutubeTeamB/README.md

 ## Introduction

 This project involves extracting data from YouTube, parsing the extracted data, and storing it for further analysis by the analytics team.
-Our team (Team Echi) is responsible for building and maintaining the data extraction and storage process.
+Our team (Team "Echo") is responsible for building and maintaining the data extraction and storage process.

 ## Team